bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Finish partitioning and write changes to disk

-You will be prompted as follows
+You will be prompted as follows.

     Title: Partition disks
     Description: If you continue, the changes listed below will be written to the disks.